From Windrush to fuel shortages: A short history of migrants in Britain

 A shortage of lorry drivers left petrol stations dry across the country.
-At the heart of it is its fraught relationship with migration.
+At the heart of it, its fraught relationship with migration.

 In late September, long queues at petrol stations all across England made headlines around the world: the country’s pumps were running dry.
 The fuel shortage, however, wasn’t an energy crisis but a supply-chain issue: there were no drivers to get the fuel where it needed to be.